rikedyp/MyTool/docs/Meta/Example.md

 ## Initial commits (v0.0)
 Compatible with Dyalog v17.0 to latest
-Dyalog v17.0 was released including this (patch) version of the tool.
+Dyalog v17.0 is released including this (patch) version of the tool.
 From this point onwards Dyalog v17.1 is the actively developed version.

 1. Create `README.md`